Early Life and Education of Elizabeth II: A Complete Timeline

 An overview of the childhood and early education of Elizabeth II, highlighting the experiences that shaped the journey.

-Elizabeth II reigned as Queen of the United Kingdom and other Commonwealth realms from 1952 until her death in 2022.
-She ruled 32 sovereign states during her lifetime, and 15 at the time of her death.
+Elizabeth II reigned as Queen of the United Kingdom and the Commonwealth realms from 1952 until her death in 2022.
+She was queen regnant of 32 sovereign states and monarch of 15 at the time of her death.
 Her reign, lasting 70 years and 214 days, is the longest of any British monarch and the second-longest of any sovereign.
-She also holds the record as the longest-reigning queen regnant in history.

 April 1926: Elizabeth II's Birth

-In April 1926, Elizabeth Alexandra Mary, later known as Elizabeth II, was born.
-She would become Queen of the United Kingdom and other Commonwealth realms.
+Elizabeth II was born in April 1926.
+She would later become Queen of the United Kingdom and other Commonwealth realms.

 Others born on this day/year